jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_on_raspberry_pi.rst

     sudo systemctl enable wpa_supplicant.service

-I also changed the hostname on each of the pi's to reflect their roles.
+I also changed the hostname of each of the pi's to reflect their roles.
 In my case I had:

 .. code-block:: bash